arendma/GRN_code/Program/Readme.md

 # Code to generate a Gener regulatory netowrk for Chlamydomonas reinhardtii

-The code included in the ../Program subfolder recreates teh gene regulatory network based on the read count data from
+The code included in the ../Program subfolder recreates the gene regulatory network based on the read count data from

 - *phot* Mutant sreen
 - acetate timeline